ppprs/the_rules/rules.md

 All motors must be electrically powered.
 All power supplies must range from 12-36 volts RMS maximum input to the motors.
 Before each race, track officials will test the voltage to the motor of each vehicle.
 #### 2.7.1 Fuses
 No vehicle may have a total peak power consumption of greater than 1440 watts.
-The following current-limiting fuses will be issued for the following voltages:
+The following current-limiting fuses will be issued for the following voltages.
+Technical details about the fuses, their type, and connections will be placed here the moment Jeremey gets hopped up on enough caffiene to research this for me:

 * 36v = 40A Fuse
 * 28.8v = 50A Fuse